AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/modules.md

 ## File submission for activity modules {#filesubmissionforactivitymodules}

 Activity Module supports File Submission workflow.
-As an Author, create an activity module and select the  **[!UICONTROL File Submission]**&nbsp;option.
+As an Author, create an activity module and select the  **[!UICONTROL File Submission]** option.
 This allows learners to submit a file.

 These files can be Approved/Rejected by the module Instructors.
 The module gets completed only after the Instructor approves the submission.